-Aggressive Incentives Reward Industries for Growth
+Incentives to Reward Manufacturing Industries for Growth

 South Carolina has a reputation as a superior business location, largely due to an exceptional economic climate that helps companies hold down operating costs and increase their return on investment.
 In addition, South Carolina's performance-based tax incentives reward companies for job creation and investment.
 The state's probusiness policies are demonstrated by the following: